 Based on the Institute of Electrical and Electronics Engineers (IEEE) 802.11ax specification, Wi-Fi 6E opens up 1.2GHz of high frequency spectrum from 5.925- to 7.125GHz for moving huge gobs of data.
 This makes it the biggest addition to Wi-Fi since the original 802.11b gear came out more than 20 years ago.

 “This is a gigantic leap forward for Wi-Fi,” says Kevin Robinson, senior vice president for marketing at the Wi-Fi Alliance.
 “It pushes performance to the limit and can help enable new uses.”

 In addition to all-out online gaming and more easily viewing 8K online videos, Wi-Fi 6E can help keep videoconferencers from staring at frozen faces and opens up new vistas in telemedicine as well as augmented and virtual reality.
-(Meanwhile, Wi-Fi 7 devices won't be available until the late 2023 at the earliest.)
+(Meanwhile, Wi-Fi 7 devices won't be available until later this year at the earliest.)